 A board game is always a popular activity with the kiddos.
 Click HERE to download 4 FREE Magic e Game Boards.

-The Magic e Activity Pack contains 10 hands on activities designed to teach the Magic e rule.
+The Magic e Activity Pack contains 15 hands on activities designed to teach the Magic e rule.
 The Activity Pack includes step-by-step directions for teaching the rule as well as a teaching manual with directions for each activity.
-The Magic e Activity Pack is available on TpT for $8 (119 pages!).
+The Magic e Activity Pack is available in my TpT store (119 pages!).
 Click HERE to check out the activities.

 Two years ago I was noticing a pattern when I was working with first grade students.
 I had groups of first graders who were very accurate with their short vowel sounds on the nonsense word fluency assessment of the DIBELS.
 At times, these kiddos would quickly make motions while reading the CVC words.
 The motions served as a cue to the correct pronunciation of the vowel sound.
 I then did “sort of” an informal field study.
 I determined which teachers were using hand signals to teach vowels and which ones were not.
 I then compared student data and confirmed what I thought to be true.
 When teachers use hand signals when teaching short vowel sounds, students are much more accurate when reading words.
 It all makes sense.
 I am a true believer in using multi-sensory teaching and using movement is a multi-sensory strategy.